-- Shortness of breath
+1. Shortness of breath

 For example, many people exposed to asbestos at the workplace are prone to mesothelioma – a type of pleural cancer.
-By hiring a knowledgeable mesothelioma lawyer, you can not only get financial compensation for its treatment but also get justice from those who endangered your life.
+By hiring a knowledgeable mesothelioma lawyer, you can not only get financial compensation for its treatment but also get justice from those who endanger your life.

 People often get headaches because of stress or tiredness.
 However, sometimes persistent pain in the head could indicate a chronic condition that needs instant attention.
 Usually, consistent long-term headaches signify blood vessels or circulation problems in the brain, such as stroke.

 Heart attacks might trigger stabbing headaches and jaw pain a few days before.
 Migraine and epilepsy are also chronic illnesses that lead to severe headaches.
 If your headache lasts more than ten days, a month, or even more than three months, it’s time to visit a doctor and check it.

 Dizziness is another critical sign of chronic conditions that cannot be ignored.
 It is accompanied by fatigue, weakness, wooziness, and in severe cases, might cause you to faint.
 Nutritional deficiencies or lack of proper diet usually cause iron deficiency anemia.
 This chronic illness affects numerous children and women around the world.